Sometimes, a recipe is worth revisiting. This, my friends, is one of them.

 Here’s to spring, to new traditions, and to oatmeal cookie pancakes.
 Cheers!

-- 1 Tablespoon grape seed oil (or sub melted coconut oil or canola)
+- 1 Tbsp avocado oil (or sub melted coconut oil)

 - 1/3 cup unsweetened almond milk (or sub other milk)

 - 2 Tbsp almond meal (ground from raw almonds)

 - 3 Tbsp non-dairy semisweet chocolate chips (more for topping)